 $ mutagen pause my_project

 $ mutagen resume my_project

 This command will ensure that a session is unpaused and

 automatically reconnect to an endpoint because

-authentication is required, the
+confirmation or authentication is required, the

-command can be used to provide credentials.
+resume command can be used to provide the

 Synchronization can be permanently halted for a session